DennisD2/mini-ng/README.md

 The WAR file can be deployed in a Tomcat.

-# Dependecies
+# Dependencies
 The dependencies include some modules removed from JDK 9 onwards.
-I assume the eapplication runs on JDK 1.8, 9 10, and 11.
+I assume the application runs on JDK 1.8, 9 10, and 11.

 Tested on Tomcat 9.0.13, JDK 10.